 When companies use a SaaS based unified communication platform, there is no need to use multiple applications and you no longer need a huge IT team to manage all your applications.
 The application provider handles all the technology.
 Whenever you need any customizations or face any issues, it can just be handled with the click of the mouse.

-When it comes to travel expenses, employees can save money on the transportation cost from commuting to work and companies can save money on business travel.
+When it comes to travel expenses, employees can save money using unified communication apps.
+The transportation cost from commuting to work can be cut out and companies can save money on business travel.
 Unified communication is a great substitute for face-to-face meetings.

 A study reveals that when employees work from home, they personally save between $2,000 and $7,000 a year on work-related and transportation costs.
 Another study points out that businesses could save over $33,000 per year on average by video conferencing.